SimpleG20/CURSO-UNITY/README.md

 ## About This Course

-This repository contains materials and examples for learning Unity game development from the ground up.
+This repository contains sources and examples for learning Unity game development from the ground up.
 Whether you're a complete beginner or looking to improve your Unity skills, this course will guide you through the fundamentals of creating games with Unity.

 ## What You'll Learn